hloml/payments_app/Readme.md

-# Application for storing payment records:
+# Application for storing payment records

 ### Resources
 - *config.properties* - Settings for exchange rate to USD for currency